Position

 Responsibilities:

-• Assist with the recruitment process including scheduling interviews, coordinating with hiring managers, and maintaining candidate records.
+• Assist in the recruitment process by scheduling interviews, coordinating with hiring managers, and preparing candidate materials.

 Qualifications

-• High school diploma or equivalent required; bachelor’s degree in Human Resources or related field preferred.
+• High school diploma or equivalent; Bachelor's degree in Human Resources or related field is preferred.

 Is becoming a Human Resources Administrative Assistant a good career path?